Please seek further advice if you are under 18 or do not claim universal credit (UC) and have been sanctioned.

 Lowest | ‘Work-focused interview’ requirement only | Number of days from failure to compliance | Failure to attend a work-focused interview without good reason |

-*For the longer sanction length to apply, you must have previously been given the same level of sanction for a sanctionable offence which occurred within the last 365 days, but not in the last 14.
+*For the longer sanction length to apply, you must have previously been given the same level of sanction for a sanctionable offence which occurred at least 14 days, and less than 365 days, before your current sanctionable offence.

 Reduction rates